tessercat/daoistic-book/book.md

 Learn from silence,
 get ahead by doing nothing,
-the rest of the world can barely keep up.
+and the rest of the world can barely keep up.

 ## Notes